 We provide extensive pre-departure guides so that our guests are well prepared before arriving in Tibet.
 This information includes a checklist of things to bring, books to read, culture dos and don'ts and other important information.

 Risk and Liabilities

 We try our best to make your trip smooth and successful as far as possible.
 However, all trips to Tibet and Mt.
 Kailash are strictly conducted and controlled by the rules and regulations under Chinese authorities.
-In addition trips are also influenced by weather conditions.
-We are not liable in case of changes or alteration in your travel program due to local political or bureaucratic reasons.
+In addition, trips are also influenced by weather conditions.
+We are not liable in case of changes or alterations in your travel program due to local political or bureaucratic reasons.
 This also applies to inclement weather conditions or any other events beyond the control of the management.
 We will not be held liable for any losses due to no shows, delay arrivals, flight cancellation, accidents, theft or cancellation of booked trip due to sickness and any other reasons not listed here.
 Clients are recommended to have a travel health insurance policy.
-We strongly recommend you to have a comprehensive travel insurance to cover medical evacuation, accident, theft, loss of belongings, trip cancellations and unforeseen additional expenses including non-refundable costs.
+We strongly recommend you to have comprehensive travel insurance to cover medical evacuation, accident, theft, loss of belongings, trip cancellations and unforeseen additional expenses including non-refundable costs.
 The cancellation rules in Tibet are severe and inflexible.
 Trip cancellation insurance is almost essential.